c3d/xl/doc/HANDBOOK_1-syntax.md

 extern real sqrt(real);
 ```

-> **NOTE** The so-called C syntax is only a very crude and limited
+> **NOTE** The so-called "C syntax" in XL is only a very crude and limited
-> approximation of the C syntax, which is only intended for relatively
+> approximation of the actual C syntax, which is only intended for relatively
 > simple function declarations.